Sex is bad, and should be avoided at all costs.

 - Knew and really wanted to do the right thing, but couldn’t seem to get it right, and now you live with the shame of wrong choices?

-Growing up in church, the message we got was essentially, “Sex outside of marriage is bad, bad, bad.
+Growing up in church, the only Christian sex tips we got were essentially, “Don’t do it,” “Stay far away,” and “Sex outside of marriage is bad, bad, bad.
 But when you get married, then it’s okay.”

 As if there were some Heavenly switch that God would hit on your wedding night.
 Almost like a huge “Reset” button in the sky.